Shipwrecks UK News Item - 1st February 2008

 The above image of the FLYING PHANTOM was kindly provided by John Newth of ClydeSights.

-UPDATE
+UPDATE JANUARY 2008

-After lifing by the 400 tonne floating crane GPS ATLAS, the FLYING PHANTOM was pumped out and towed to the King George V Dock in Glasgow on the evening of 22nd Janauary 2008.
+After lifting by the 400 tonne floating crane GPS ATLAS, the FLYING PHANTOM was pumped out and towed to the King George V Dock in Glasgow on the evening of 22nd Janauary 2008.
 See a dramatic photo of the lift on John Newth's ClydeSights.

 Shipwrecks UK News Item - 10th December